-If you hang this swing in an area so that it has enough room for free movement, your chickens may well delight in this toy.
+If you hang this swing in an area so that it has enough room for free movement, your chickens will delight in this toy.

 When you first introduce it to your hens, you should make sure it is lower to the ground.

 Once they get the swing of it (ha!) you can raise it.